 Before you begin

-- Make sure Personal Hotspot is on: Tap Settings > Cellular > Personal Hotspot.
+- Make sure that Personal Hotspot is on: Tap Settings > Cellular > Personal Hotspot.

 - Check the Internet connection on your iOS device: Tap Safari and load a new webpage.